nikolayg/nikgrozev-website/_posts/blog/2015-07-01-reshaping-in-pandas-pivot-pivot-table-stack-and-unstack-explained-with-pictures.md

 Stacking takes the most-inner column index (i.e. c00, c01, c10), makes it the most inner row index and reshuffles the cell values accordingly.
 Inversely, unstacking moves the inner row indices (i.e. r00, r01) to the columns.

-Typically stacking makes the DataFrame taller, as it is "stacking" data in fewer columns and more rows.
+Typically, stacking makes the DataFrame taller, as it is "stacking" data in fewer columns and more rows.
 Similarly, unstacking usually makes it shorter and wider or broader.
 The following reproduces the example:

 ```python